Voronsky Alexander Konstantinovich

 Reproduction methods:

 Born in 1884 in the village of Khoroshovka (town of Dobinka) , Kirsanovsky district , Tambov province; Russian; son of a priest; secondary education; member of the All-Union Communist Party (Bolsheviks) (expelled in 1929, reinstated in 1930).
 Writer, literary critic, publicist, member of the Union of Soviet Writers.
-He served his exile in Lipetsk in 1929-1930.
+Served his exile in Lipetsk in 1929-1930.
 Lived in Moscow, Serafimovich Street, Bldg.
 2 (Government House), Apt.
-357. Arrested on 01/02/1937.
-Sentenced to capital punishment by the Military Collegium of the Supreme Court of the USSR on 13/08/1937 on charges of participating in an anti-Soviet terrorist organization.
-He was executed on 13/08/1937 in Moscow, burial place - Donskoye Cemetery.
-Rehabilitated by the Military Commission of the Supreme Court of the USSR on 07/02/1957.
+357. Arrested on February 1, 1937.
+Sentenced to capital punishment by the Military Collegium of the Supreme Court of the USSR on August 13, 1937 on charges of participating in an anti-Soviet terrorist organization.
+He was executed on August 13, 1937 in Moscow; burial place is Donskoye Cemetery.
+Rehabilitated by the Military Commission of the USSR Armed Forces on February 7, 1957.

 Info: